Extend Log Analytics alerts to Azure Alerts

-Microsoft will automatically extend alerts created in Log Analytics to Azure Alerts, starting on May 14, 2018, in a recurring series until completed.
+Microsoft will automatically extend alerts created in public cloud instances of Log Analytics to Azure Alerts, starting on May 14, 2018, in a recurring series until completed.
 If you have any problems creating action groups, use these remediation steps to get action groups created automatically.
 You can use these steps until July 5, 2018.
 Not applicable for Azure Goverment and Soveriegn cloud users of Log Analytics.

 When you schedule alerts in a Log Analytics workspace to be extended to Azure, they continue to work, and do not in any way compromise your configuration.
 When scheduled, your alerts might be unavailable for modification temporarily, but you can continue to create new Azure Alerts during this time.
 If you attempt to edit or create alerts from the Operations Management Suite portal, you have the option to continue creating them from your Log Analytics workspace.
 You can also choose to create them from Azure Alerts in the Azure portal.